readymade-ui/readymade/README.md

 # readymade

-JavaScript microlibrary for developing Web Components with Decorators.
+JavaScript microlibrary for developing Web Components with Decorators that uses only native spec to provide robust features.

+🎰 Declare metadata for CSS and HTML ShadowDOM template ☕️ Single interface for 'autonomous custom elements' and 'customized built-in elements' 🎤 Event Emitter pattern
+1️⃣ One-way data binding
+🌲 Treeshakable
+🏋️‍ Weighing in ~2Kb for 'Hello World' (gzipped)

 ### Problem